LeventelisV/shut-the-chat-up/README.md

 # shut-the-chat-up
-Chat application created using ReactJS and Firebase
+Chat application created using ReactJS, Firebase and TailwindCCS